MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-use-approval-workflows.md

 - In the window that displays the record, choose the **Cancel Approval Request** action.

 When the approval request has been cancelled, the status of the related approval entry is changed to **Cancelled**.
 The status of the record is updated from **Pending Approval** to **Open**.
 The approval process can then start again.

-## <a name="to-make-minor-changes-to-approved-records"></a>To make minor changes to approved records
-If you want to make a minor change to a record after it has been approved, you can reopen the record, make the change, and then release it.
-For minor changes, you do this with the **Reopen** and **Release** buttons.

-1. Open the window that displays the record, such as a purchase invoice, and then choose the **Reopen** action.

-    The **Document Status** field is changed to **Open**.
-2. Make the necessary changes on the record, such as the vendor’s address.
-3. Choose the **Release** action.

-When you reopen the source record, the status of the related approval entry remains Approved in the **Approval Entries** window.

 ## <a name="to-approve-or-reject-requests-for-approval"></a>To approve or reject requests for approval
 The following task is performed by an approval user with approver rights.